The Investment Treaty Arbitration Review: Challenging Arbitrators in Investment Treaty Arbitration

 The unchallenged arbitrators took the view that Rees should have disclosed his connection with HLF as a part of his declaration and statement as the third-party litigation fund was actively involved in funding investor–state disputes.
 The unchallenged arbitrators believed that it is a circumstance that might cause Rees' reliability for independent judgment or impartiality to be questioned by a party.
 However, the unchallenged arbitrators then concluded that a failure to disclose a relevant fact does not by itself demonstrate a manifest lack of impartiality or independence.
 The purpose of disclosure is to inform the parties of a situation that they may wish to explore further to determine whether there are justifiable doubts as to the arbitrator's independence or impartiality.
 The final conclusion was that the initial failure to disclose such information is not of sufficient gravity to merit disqualification of the arbitrator.

 With regard to the HLF membership issue, there was no discussion at the Investment Committee in relation to the issue of an investor from an EU country making a claim against an EU state.
 Because the Achmea decision was not released by the Court of Justice of the European Union until March 2018, this issue could not have been a subject of debate.
-Because the respondent had not identified any specific opinion rendered by Rees on the validity a jurisdictional objection to intra-EU investment arbitration, this ground for disqualification is based on a conjecture as to what Mr. Rees might have believed at the material time.
+Because the respondent had not identified any specific opinion rendered by Rees on the validity of a jurisdictional objection to intra-EU investment arbitration, this ground for disqualification is based on a conjecture as to what Mr Rees might have believed at the material time.
 The unchallenged arbitrators concluded that it was too speculative to assume that Rees had already pre-considered and pre-rejected the validity of a jurisdictional objection to intra-EU investment arbitration.

 Spain then brought a second challenge to disqualify Peter Rees QC based on his successful removal by the European Union in another ECT case.
-The two unchallenged co-arbitrators, Sean Murphy and Silvina Gonzalez Napolitano declined to uphold the challenge on the ground that the successful challenge in the other ECT case, was based on the ground that his previous employer Royal Dutch Shell was financing that claim.
+The two unchallenged co-arbitrators, Sean Murphy and Silvina Gonzalez Napolitano declined to uphold the challenge on the ground that the successful challenge in the other ECT case was based on the ground that his previous employer Royal Dutch Shell was financing that claim.
 However, this ground had nothing to do with the Canepa v.
 Spain case and it did not prove a lack of independence and impartiality on the part of the arbitrator.

 In Serafin Garcia Armas and others v.
 Venezuela (PCA Case No. 2013-3), Venezuela again challenged Professor Tawil for a second time towards the end of 2017 and this time based its challenge on the basis that a former employee of D'Empaire Reyna (the Venezuelan law firm that was acting as co-counsel for the claimants) had been employed by M&M Bomchil, a law firm in Argentina where Professor Tawil was a partner.